Meridian Bankruptcy Attorneys

 - Chapter 7 Bankruptcy: Chapter 7 is used when an Idaho business must close.
 The court appoints a trustee who liquidates company’s assets and distributes proceeds to creditors according to priority.
 Secured creditors are paid first, followed by unsecured creditors.
 To be clear, business entities do not receive a discharge in Chapter 7, but the process provides an orderly wind-down.
 It may be the best path forward for your business.

 - Chapter 11 Bankruptcy: Chapter 11 allows an Idaho business to reorganize while continuing operations.
 Management usually remains in control as a “debtor in possession,” but must operate under court supervision.
 A reorganization plan is created to restructure debts, negotiate with creditors, and preserve business value.
 Plans may include reducing obligations, extending payment terms, or downsizing operations.
 Creditors vote on the plan, which must be confirmed by the court.
+Chapter 11 gives your business a chance to survive.
+You continue operating while restructuring debt.
+This option works for businesses with valuable assets or strong customer relationships.
+Our firm has experience with complex Chapter 11 cases throughout Meridian, Idaho, and the surrounding areas.

 How Johnson May Can Help With the Bankruptcy Process